 This option is for people who really care about their privacy and are ready to spend for it.
 Though I will not suggest purchasing it if you have a VPN like NordVPN because it will add extra cost to you other than your VPN’s subscription.

 Normally when a VPN connection goes down, the VPN monitoring tool prevents your device to make data request.
 It also helps in preventing suspicious data traffic and measures load.

-PRTG Network Monitor is the best as it comes with a 30-days free trial.
-It also gives you have the option to upgrade to premium or downgrade to free subscription.
+PRTG Network Monitor is the best as it comes with a 30-day free trial.
+It also gives you have the option to upgrade to premium or downgrade to a free subscription.

 Purchase a good VPN with all leak-proof features or look for other trusted DNS servers we have mentioned above.
 Follow the all necessary precautions and you don’t have to worry again.

 Sorry for making it lengthy, but it was necessary to guide you on every step.
 Lastly, I hope you have found it helpful.
 Stay Safe!